doudar/SmartSpin2k/README.md

 ## Background
 I travel for a living and some hotels I stay at have spin bikes.
 I started carrying my own power meter pedals for the spin bikes so I could ride Zwift, but the experience just isn't the same without automatic resistance on the hills.
 Then one day I was looking down at that simple to turn knob and I had a thought - With the power meter pedals attached, almost everything is already in place on this $300 spin bike to turn it into the equivalent of a $3,000 computer controlled smart bike!
 And so here we are....

+## NEW Instrucable!
+Check it out at https://www.instructables.com/Spin-Bike-Controller/

 ## Summary of function